marcopaglio/kip-sequential/README.md

 ### Edge handling

-Kernel convolution requires values from pixels outside of the image boundaries; there are a variety of methods for handling image edges:
+Kernel convolution requires values from pixels outside of the image boundaries.
+There are a variety of methods for handling image edges:

 - **Constant Padding**: use constant value for pixels outside of image, usually black pixels (zeros values).
   ```